xiuheng-wang/awesome-hyperspectral-image-unmixing/README.md

 A list of hyperspectral image unmixing resources collected by Xiuheng Wang (xiuheng.wang@oca.eu) and Min Zhao (minzhao@mail.nwpu.edu.cn). **For more details, please refer to our paper: Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing.** [[Paper](https://ieeexplore.ieee.org/document/10054209)].
 If you find any important resources are not included, please feel free to contact us.

     @article{chen2022integration,
-      title={Integration of physics-based and data-driven models for hyperspectral image unmixing}, author={Chen, Jie and Zhao, Min and Wang, Xiuheng and Richard, Cédric and Rahardja, Susanto}, journal={IEEE Signal Processing Magazine},
+      title={Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing: A summary of current methods}, author={Chen, Jie and Zhao, Min and Wang, Xiuheng and Richard, Cédric and Rahardja, Susanto}, journal={IEEE Signal Processing Magazine},
       volume={40},